 A properly configured system is required for each student participating in this course.
 Before coming to class, carefully read and follow these instructions exactly.

 Host Operating System: Latest version of Windows 10, macOS 10.15.x or later, or Linux that also can install and run VMware virtualization products described below.
+Note: Apple systems using the M1 processor cannot perform the necessary virtualization at this time and cannot be used for this course.
 It is necessary to fully update your host operating system prior to the class to ensure you have the right drivers and patches installed to utilize the latest USB 3.0 devices.
 Those who use a Linux host must also be able to access exFAT partitions using the appropriate kernel or FUSE modules.
 You also must have 8 GB of RAM or higher for the VM to function properly in the class.

 It is critical that your CPU and operating system support 64-bit so that our 64-bit guest virtual machine will run on your laptop.

 In addition to having 64-bit capable hardware, AMD-V, Intel VT-x, or the equivalent must be enabled in BIOS/UEFI.